dbalsom/martypc/README.md

 November 2022.
 To do so, I validated the operation of the CPU against a real 8088 CPU connected to an Arduino MEGA microcontroller.
 See my [Arduino8088 project](https://github.com/dbalsom/arduino_8088) for more details.
 This allows an instruction to be simultaneously executed on the emulator and a real CPU and the execution results compared, cycle-by-cycle.
 More info on this process is described [on my blog](https://martypc.blogspot.com/2023/06/hardware-validating-emulator.html).

-In June of 2024 I updated the 8088 test suite once again to support exercising of the 8088's prefetch queue.
+In June 2024 I updated the 8088 test suite once again to support exercising of the 8088's prefetch queue.
 Many more cycle inaccuracies were found and corrected.
 MartyPC passes the [8088 V2 Test Suite](https://github.com/SingleStepTests/8088) with 99.9997% cycle-accuracy.

 Extensive hardware research has been performed to improve MartyPC's peripheral emulation as well, including investigating the 8253 timer chip with an Arduino, investigating [DMA timings with an oscilloscope](https://martypc.blogspot.com/2023/05/exploring-dma-on-ibm-pc.html), and ultimately, [building a bus sniffer](https://martypc.blogspot.com/2023/10/bus-sniffing-ibm-5150.html) using a logic analyzer.